marianpiatkowski/ABAPInEmacs/README.md

 With the configuration above

 - `ABAP Mode` will be loaded automatically once a file with suffix `.abap` has been opened
-- `ABAP CDS Mode` will be loaded automatically once a file with suffix `.cds` has been opened.
+- `ABAP CDS Mode` will be loaded automatically once a file with suffix `.cds` has been opened
+- `ABAP DDIC Mode` will be loaded automatically once a file with suffix `.tabl` has been opened.

 ## Usage